-Proposed Revisions to Reporting Templates for Institutions With \$50 Billion or More in Assets
+Revisions To Reporting Templates for Institutions With \$50 Billion or More in Assets

-The proposed revisions to the DFAST-14A reporting templates consist of adding data items, deleting data items, redefining existing data items, and renumbering data items.
-These proposed changes would provide additional information to enhance the ability of the OCC to analyze the validity and integrity of firms projections and increase consistency between the FR Y-14A reporting templates and DFAST-14A reporting templates.
-The OCC has conducted a thorough review of proposed changes and believes that the incremental burden of these changes is justified given the need for these data to properly conduct the OCC's supervisory responsibilities related to the stress testing.
+The revisions to the DFAST-14A reporting templates consist of adding data items, deleting data items, redefining existing data items, and renumbering data items.
+These changes would provide additional information to enhance the ability of the OCC to analyze the validity and integrity of firms' projections and increase consistency between the FR Y-14A reporting templates and DFAST-14A reporting templates.
+The OCC has conducted a thorough review of the changes and believes that the incremental burden of these changes is justified given the need for this data to properly conduct the OCC's supervisory responsibilities related to the stress testing.